The French Traveler

 – the Rang du Beauregard, a row of lovely brick-and-stone buildings dating from the XVII c.

 – the center of the town officially called La Place Gaulle but known more affectionately as la Grand’Place.
-Marked by a column supporting a statue of the Déesse du boutefeu in honor of the heroism of the citizens under siege by the Austrians in 1792, the Place is the heartbeat of the city and an important gathering place.
+Marked by a column Lille's culture, state of the Goddess on the Grand'Placesupporting a statue of the Déesse du boutefeu in honor of the heroism of the citizens under siege by the Austrians in 1792, the Place is the heartbeat of the city and an important gathering place.

 – The Place Rihour is just behind the Grand’Place and its beautiful formal palace currently harbors the Tourist Office.